paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-028-family-and-medical-leave.md

 The Families First Coronavirus Response Act, referred to in subsec. (a)(3)(C), is Pub.
 L. 116–127, Mar.
 18, 2020, 134 Stat.
 178. Division E (§§ 5101–5112) of the Act, known as the Emergency Paid Sick Leave Act, is set out as a note under [section 2601 of this title](./chapter-028-family-and-medical-leave.md#section-2601).
 Division G (§§ 7001–7005) of the Act is set out as notes under sections 1401 and 3111 of Title 26, Internal Revenue Code.
 For complete classification of this Act to the Code, see Short Title of 2020 Amendment note set out under [section 2601 of this title](./chapter-028-family-and-medical-leave.md#section-2601) and Tables.

 #### Amendments
 2020—Subsec. (a)(1)(A).
 Pub.
 L. 116–136, § 19008(1), which directed amendment of subpar.
-(A) by inserting cl. (i) designation and heading before “In lieu of”, could not be executed due to intervening amendment by Pub.
+(A) by inserting cl. (i) designation and heading before “In lieu of”, was not executed due to intervening amendment by Pub.
 L. 116–136, § 3605, see below.

 Pub.
 L. 116–136, § 3605, amended subpar.
 (A) generally.
 Prior to amendment, text read as follows: “In lieu of the definition in sections 2611(2)(A) and 2611(2)(B)(ii) of this title, the term ‘eligible employee’ means an employee who has been employed for at least 30 calendar days by the employer with respect to whom leave is requested under [section 2612(a)(1)(F) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2612/a/1/F&num=0&edition=prelim).”